josedv82/NBA-Game-Density-App/README.md

 ![](https://www.dropbox.com/s/1kki6whnxez7gdn/boxscore.png?raw=1)

-Finally, users whishing to visualize **shotcharts** for every player/game can do that from the GameCard View.
+Finally, users wishing to visualize **shotcharts** for every player/game can do that from the GameCard View.
 Upon selecting a player, the shot chart will highlight shots made/missed, the locations on the court.
 The court will have different degrees of shadows to highlight what are the most commong shooting locations for each player/season.

 ![](https://www.dropbox.com/s/kzk34afmbjeajwv/shotchart.png?raw=1)